kmuto/review/doc/format.md

 ```
 //lead{
-In the chapter, I instroduce brief summary of the book,
+In the chapter, I introduce brief summary of the book,
-and I show the way how to write program in Linux.
+and I show the way how to write a program in Linux.
 //}
 ```